 "Cloud computing is a model for enabling convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications, and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction."

-I have been involved in the business of doing websites and delivering Information technology services since the late 90s.
+I have been involved in the business of doing websites and delivering Information technology services and Cloud Web Hosting in particular, since the late 90s.
 We have never seen the term "Cloud Computing" or any symbol of a cloud used to describe or symbolize the Internet" before.
-In 2006, during the "Search Engine Strategies Conference," Google's CEO, Eric Schmidt uses the word "cloud" to describe certain technology environment."
+In 2006, during the "Search Engine Strategies Conference," Google's CEO, Eric Schmidt uses the word "cloud" to describe a certain technology environment."

 This is one of the earliest moments in technology history when a high-level corporate official of an Information Technology company or a technology strategist has ever used "cloud" in reference to technology and IT architecture in particular.
 The first article about "Cloud Computing" in Wikipedia was published on March 3, 2007.

 In 2009 I wrote an article titled "Time For Cloudware," which was published in Ping!Zine, a print magazine that was popular in the web hosting industry at the time.
 Ping!Zine has stopped its print publication, and the website hasn't published the old articles.
 So, as an author who has rights over the content, I have republished the article "Time for Cloudware" in a small online post called B10WH.
 In this publication, I have had the chance to offer the following description of Cloud Computing:

 Cloud Computing is a new networking model for developing and using computer technologies.
 It is a paradigm in computer science in which tasks are assigned to a combination of connected servers, software, and services accessed over a network.